Visualizing Cluster of Tweets in London during the Royal Wedding

 A year has passed since the beginning of the trial of Flux of MEME, the project I have presented during the Working Capital tour, and it is now time to analyze what has been learned and show what has been developed to conclude this R&D phase and deliver results to Telecom Italia.

-It has been quite a while since our first "java -jar fom.jar" and the complexity of the project has constantly grown from the beginning, its tiny team facing every day a new challenge and trying to solve it with the limited amount of available resources.
+It has been quite a while since our first "java -jar fom.jar" and the complexity of the project has constantly grown since the beginning, its tiny team facing every day a new challenge and trying to solve it with the limited amount of available resources.
 Now it is time to deliver the first prototype, draw a line and define the milestones ahead, but we are reasonably confident that there is room for improvements, and our clustering and topic extraction tool can provide good results.
 Special thanks go to @fedefrappi who received an email bombarding over the past few months and never lost his temper, great job man!

 It has been a while since my last update on the Flux of MEME project, but my team was not idle: we have worked a lot both on algorithms and architecture, and now it is time to analyse the first results.
 Thanks to the research grant awarded by @workingcapital, a first prototype of data mining, topic extraction and clustering application was developed, using Twitter as its main data source.